-The Center petitioned to protect the eastern hellbender under the Endangered Species Act in 2010.
+The Center for Biological Diversity petitioned to protect the eastern hellbender under the Endangered Species Act in 2010.
 The October 2017 “not warranted” finding came after two legal agreements the Center entered into with the Fish and Wildlife Service in 2011 and 2013 to expedite protections.

 On March 4th, 2021 Lower Susquehanna Riverkeeper and other conservation groups filed a formal notice of intent today to sue the U.S. Fish and Wildlife Service over its decision in April 2019 to deny Endangered Species Act protection to eastern hellbenders.
 These river-dwelling salamanders can grow longer than 2 feet and live in clear, fast-flowing mountain streams in 15 southeastern, midwestern and northeastern states.
 They have now been eliminated from much of their historic range.

 Nearly 80% of hellbender populations have already been lost or are in decline due to agricultural and industrial water pollution, habitat destruction, sedimentation, warming waters, dams and other impoundments, and climate change.
 While acknowledging that those threats will likely intensify, the Service nonetheless found, in April 2019, that the hellbender’s protection under the Endangered Species Act is not warranted.